-CHU is currently implementing a Family Health interventions that covers Five (5) main thematic areas of Maternal New-born Child and Adolescent Health, Family planning, Malaria, WASH, Nutrition and Social Behavior Change Communication (SBCC).
+CHU implemented a Family Health interventions that covered Five (5) main thematic areas of Maternal New-born Child and Adolescent Health, Family planning, Malaria, WASH, Nutrition and Social Behavior Change Communication (SBCC).

-CHU is implementing this project using the following approaches to realize the achievements of this project;
+CHU employed the following approaches to realize the achievements of this project;

 - Strengthening the capacities of the existing structures and systems, access to and strategic use of data at all levels.